-Derivative calculator can be used to calculate the derivative of a function.
-It is also known as the differentiation calculator because it solves a function by calculating its derivative for the variable.
+Derivative calculator is used to calculate the derivative of a function.
+This differentiation calculator differentiates the function step by step.

 Wikipedia states that,